loafey/grompt/readme.md

 Simply call `grompt` to list the git status of the current repo.

-Example using `grompt -s -i` in my nushell prompt:
+Example using `grompt -S -i` in my nushell prompt:

 ![example](example_pic.png)